Actyx/chat/README.md

 There is a separation between state for UI and state for Fishes, components down in the tree can change the UI global state using a convenient hook `useContext(DispatchContextUI)`, so changes to a Fish state is done only via callback to the Container by emitting events to Pond.

+## Presentational components

+A Presentational component is concerned with how things look and view logic.
+It could visualize the global UI state and Dispatch actions to change it.
+It does no access directly Fish state or emits events to Pond directly, it can do that indirectly via props and callback to a corresponding Container.

 ## Folder structure

 - src/business-logic: Contains all Fishes and related business logic